Earle A. Chiles

 Earle Arden Chiles (September 9, 1904 – December 5, 1982) was a former president of Fred Meyer, Inc. and founder of the Chiles Foundation in Portland, Oregon.

 Early life and education

 Chiles was born in 1904 in Baker City, Oregon, the son of Ira Chiles and Eva Chatfield.
 After his parents divorced in 1908, Chiles and his mother moved to Portland where Mrs. Chiles met and later married Fred Meyer.

 He began working for his stepfather in 1918 while still in high school, and after graduating from the University of Oregon he earned a master's degree in business administration from Harvard Business School.

 Career

-After graduate school, Chiles returned to Fred Meyer, Inc. and quickly rose through management ranks, serving as company president from 1955 to 1968.
+After graduating from school, Chiles returned to Fred Meyer, Inc. and quickly rose through management ranks, serving as company president from 1955 to 1968.

 He formed the Chiles Foundation in 1949 and became active in grants for education and research.
 An endowment in 1984 created the Chiles Center at the University of Portland.